feltus/BDSS/client/docs/Configuration.md

 * `metadata_repository`

     * `url` The URL of the metadata repository to use.
+Defaults to http://bdss.bioinfo.wsu.edu/.